5033 Belton Hwy, Anderson, SC 29621 • Mailing: P.O. Box 547, Belton, SC 29627 •

-Turret cost and installations vary depending upon the application, lift heights, capacities, lift truck manufacturer and various procedures that differ from application to application.
+Turret cost and installations vary depending upon the application, lift heights, capacities, lift truck manufacturer, and various procedures that differ from application to application.

 Can I install the Turret in my shop?

-What is the Recommended Aisle Widths?
+What are the Recommended Aisle Widths?

-For an un-guided truck, we recommend load depth plus 24".
+For an unguided truck, we recommend load depth plus 24".